glouw/openempire/README.md

 Open Empires is *NOT* a binary decompilation of Age of Empires II, and its expansion, The Conquerors.

-Data, art, and sound files from Age of Empires II or its expansion, The Conquerors, are not supplied - to play Open Empires you must legally own the original boxed-set version of Age of Empires II and The Conquerors, preferably the Gold Edition.
+Data, art, and sound files from Age of Empires II - or its expansion, The Conquerors - are not supplied.
+To play Open Empires you must legally own the original boxed-set version of Age of Empires II and The Conquerors, preferably the Gold Edition.

 Age of Empires II and The Conquerors are copyrighted (1999-2000) by Ensemble Studios and Microsoft.